getify/You-Dont-Know-JS/scope-closures/ch5.md

 Guess what parsing is?
 The first phase of the two-phase processing!
 There's no magical mental gymnastics that gets around that fact.

 So if the hoisting metaphor is (at best) inaccurate, what should we do with the term?
-I think it's still useful—indeed, even members of TC39 regularly use it!—but I don't think we claim it's an actual re-arrangement of code.
+I think it's still useful—indeed, even members of TC39 regularly use it!—but I don't think we should claim it's an actual re-arrangement of source code.

 | WARNING: |
 | :--- |